 The Airport shall be operated in accordance with the Staff and Passenger Travel Plan approved under application 22/02830/AOD or any review of the Travel Plan under this condition.

 The Staff and Passenger Travel Plan shall include targets for managing any impacts of the Airport’s staff and passengers on the local road network; and monitoring procedures for sustainable travel initiatives such as encouraging greater use of the waterways such as the River Thames.
-The approved Travel Plan shall be reviewed every 5th year following the Implementation of this planning permission.
+The approved Travel Plan shall be reviewed in 2025 and every 5th year thereafter.
 The reviews shall be submitted to the local planning authority within 3 months of such review dates for written approval and implemented in accordance with an approved timeframe and maintained thereafter.

 Reason: To ensure that the development accords with the aims and objectives of policy 6.3 of The London Plan (consolidated with alterations Since 2011 and published March 2015), and policy INF2 of the Newham Core Strategy (adopted 26 January 2012).